4 Ways To Avoid Meat With Added Growth Hormones

 - It is even better to source meat from local sources that raise the animals using natural, organic methods – for example, seek out 100% grass-fed beef.
 It’s less likely hormones are used in small, local farms that are committed to quality.
 It is always a win if you can meet with the farmer and discuss raising practices.
 If they are currently using hormones, your interest may get them thinking otherwise.

 - Use meat alternatives if hormone-free animal products are cost-prohibitive.
 You can substitute vegetable protein for meats (beans, legumes and mushrooms are hearty vegetarian options that work well as meat substitutes); or use faux meat, such as products made from whole, organic soy (not soy protein isolate) that duplicate the texture and appearance of meats.
 This goes for dairy as well, which may also contain hormones.
-Many great alternatives exist now using cashew or nutritional yeast to create a cheese flavor and texture.
+Many great alternatives exist now from nut milks for drinking, to cashews and nutritional yeast for creating a cheese flavor and texture.

 Today’s Health Topics